freemint/teradesk/readme.txt

 7. The icon files supplied  contain a basic  set of  icons only.
-Users are encouraged to create thier own, more extensive icon files;  they can can add icons  at  will,  or  use other icon files (e.g. one can rename DESKICON.RSC and/or  DESKCICN.RSC  used by the built-in desktop of TOS 2/3/4 to ICONS.RSC and  CICONS.RSC respectively, and use them with TeraDesk, but any files used should contain some icons which are essential to TeraDesk- see below).
+Users are encouraged  to create  thier own,  more extensive  icon files;  they can add icons  at will,  or use other  icon files (e.g. one can rename  DESKICON.RSC and/or  DESKCICN.RSC  used by the built-in desktop of TOS 2/3/4 to ICONS.RSC and  CICONS.RSC respectively, and use them with TeraDesk, but any files used should contain some icons which are essential to TeraDesk- see below).